NotRexi/Anime-API-Wrapper/README.md

-- Use it in your commercial or private projects
+- ✅ Personal + commercial use allowed

-- Modify it for personal use
+- 🔒 Redistribution of source not allowed

-- NOT resell or share the source without permission
+- ⚠️ You are responsible for usage